paulnicolo/causal-inference-advertising/README.md

 ## Overview
 This project evaluates whether observational methods can approximate experimental results when measuring the effectiveness of digital advertising.

-Using a simulated Facebook ad campaign dataset with 2 million users, I compare:
+Using a simulated ad campaign dataset with 2 million users, I compare:
 - Experimental lift from a randomized controlled trial (RCT)
 - Naive observational estimates
 - Regression adjustment